ryantd42/NY-Legislative-Git/2023/A7759A-2023/bill.md

  ture declares that:
-  (a) Notwithstanding any other law, the state,  through  the  governor, may execute a land claims settlement agreement including, but not limit- ed  to,  terms  consistent  with  memoranda of understanding between the governor, the  Saint  Regis  Mohawk  Tribe  and  Saint  Lawrence  county executed  on May 28, 2014 and Resolution 188, as adopted by the Franklin County Board of Legislature on June 5, 2023.
+  (a) Notwithstanding any other law, the state,  through  the  governor, may execute a land claims settlement agreement including, but not limit- ed  to,  terms  considerably  consistent with memoranda of understanding between the governor, the Saint Regis Mohawk Tribe  and  Saint  Lawrence county  executed  on  May 28, 2014 and Resolution 188, as adopted by the Franklin County Board of Legislature on June 5, 2023.
-  (b) Such land claims settlement shall be deemed ratified by the legis- lature upon the governor's certification to the temporary  president  of the  senate,  the  speaker  of the assembly, and the secretary of state, that such agreement has received requisite  federal  approvals  and  the underlying litigation has been dismissed with prejudice.
+  (b) Such land claims settlement shall be deemed ratified by the legis- lature upon the governor's certification to the temporary  president  of the  senate,  the  speaker  of the assembly, and the secretary of state,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD12015-03-3
+  LBD12015-07-3
- A. 7759  2
+ A. 7759--A  2

+ that such agreement has received requisite  federal  approvals  and  the underlying litigation has been dismissed with prejudice.
   (c)  Except  as  otherwise specifically provided in the agreement, the state specifically reserves all its rights, as attributes of its  inher- ent  sovereignty, recognized by the tenth and eleventh amendments to the